Bam6561/AethelDataPackS3.5/README.md

 Minecraft data pack written for Aethel SMP.

-See the [Wiki](https://github.com/Bam6561/AethelDataPack/wiki/Home) for documentation on its functions and data packages.
+See the [Wiki](https://github.com/Bam6561/AethelDataPack/wiki/Home) for documentation on its namespaces and guidelines on how to add content in a consistent format.

 ## Setup